-As at March 6, 2019, the Bank is still in the process of preparing and securing the requirements for the application for increase in authorized share capital.
+As of March 24, 2021, the Bank is still in the process of preparing and securing the requirements for the application for increase in authorized share capital.
+The application for the increase is estimated to be completed in late 2021.